leoafarias/fvm/README.md

 #### Project Config SDK Version

-If your project is already configured to use an specifc version.
-Run `install` without any arguments will make sure the proper version is installed for the project.
+If you configured your project to use a specific version, run `install` without any arguments will install the proper version.

 ```bash
 > fvm install